MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

       <!---Replace with image of how to create passkey in Authenticator--->

-   1. Once the passkey is successfully created on your device, you'll be directed back to **My Security info**.
+   1. Once the passkey is successfully created on your device, you're directed back to **My Security info**.

-   1. Name the passkey something memorable to you and click **Done**.
+   1. Name the passkey something memorable to you and select **Done**.

       :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/passkey-android-success.png" alt-text="Screenshot of successfully creating of a passkey in Microsoft Authenticator for Android devices.":::